cypress-io/cypress-docker-images/browsers-internal/node18.17.0-chrome118-ff115-edge/README.md

-# cypress/browsers-internal:node18.16.0-chrome116-ff115
+# cypress/browsers-internal:node18.17.0-chrome118-ff115

-A complete image with all operating system dependencies for Cypress, and Chrome 116.0.5845.187-1, Firefox 115.0.1, Edge undefined browsers.
+A complete image with all operating system dependencies for Cypress, and Chrome 118.0.5993.117-1, Firefox 115.0.1, Edge latest browsers.

 NOTE: This image is intended for internal use with https://github.com/cypress-io/cypress.
 It contains a few differences from the factory, such as: